dahlia/dojang/doc/exit-codes.en.md

  -  31: The file in the repository cannot be the target file.
  -  32: The file is not routed, so the operation cannot be performed.
  -  33: The file is ignored, so the operation cannot be performed.
+ -  34: The operation is canceled because some of the target files may be deleted.